apollographql/docs/src/content/graphos/data-privacy.md

 #### Apollo Server 2.7.0 and later

-In Apollo Server 2.7.0 and later, **none** of an operation's HTTP headers is sent to Apollo Studio by default.
+In Apollo Server 2.7.0 and later, **none** of an operation's HTTP headers is sent to GraphOS by default.

 You can set a value for the [usage reporting plugin's `sendHeaders` option](/apollo-server/api/plugin/usage-reporting/#sendheaders) to specify a different strategy for reporting some or all of your HTTP headers.

 #### Apollo Server prior to 2.7.0

-In versions of Apollo Server 2 _prior_ to 2.7.0, **all** of an operation's HTTP headers (except the confidential headers listed [above](#http-headers)) are sent to Apollo Studio by default.
+In versions of Apollo Server 2 _prior_ to 2.7.0, **all** of an operation's HTTP headers (except the confidential headers listed [above](#http-headers)) are sent to GraphOS by default.

 If you're using an earlier version of Apollo Server, it's recommended that you update.
-If you can't update for whatever reason, you can use the [`privateHeaders` reporting option](/apollo-server/v2/migration-engine-plugins/#options-for-apolloserverpluginusagereporting) to specify the names of variables that should _not_ be sent to Studio.
+If you can't update for whatever reason, you can use the [`privateHeaders` reporting option](/apollo-server/v2/migration-engine-plugins/#options-for-apolloserverpluginusagereporting) to specify the names of variables that should _not_ be sent to GraphOS.
 You can also set this option to `false` to prevent all headers from being sent.
 This reporting option is deprecated and will not be available in future versions of Apollo Server.

 #### Apollo Router